-Hunger is a problem that most often affects low-income families, because living in poverty means that people are often going without basic needs such as food, clothing, and adequate shelter.
+Hunger is defined by not having enough food to meet daily energy and nutritional needs.
+It is a problem that most often affects low-income families, because living in poverty means that people are often going without basic needs such as food, clothing, and adequate shelter.

 In order for a child to have a chance at a bright future, they need to eat healthy meals every day.
 When they’re hungry, children are more likely to be hospitalized, and they face a higher risk of health conditions because they have weakened immune systems.
 A brain starved of vital nutrients is one that can’t concentrate, setting hungry kids up for failure in school.